callejon97/callejon97.github.io/README.md

-    -   *Shape Design Optimization of an Earth re-entry system*: propagating the equations of motion, finding the most suitable numerical integrator and propagator, to find the shape with the best compromise between three objectives: minimize the heat load on the vehicle, maximize its payload volume, and maximize the ground track of the system during re-entry.
+    -   *Shape Design Optimization of an Earth re-entry system*: propagating the equations of motion, finding the most suitable numerical integrator and propagator, to find the shape with the best compromise between three objectives: minimise the heat load on the vehicle, maximize its payload volume, and maximise the ground track of the system during re-entry.

 -   Literature study: Application of Taylor Series Integration to an